ITDependsQ42022/Hey-Blue/Functional Decision Records/ADR-IM/ADR-014 Provide design option to protect officer location.md

-# ADR-IM-003 Provide design option to protect office location
-status: draft
+status: accepted
 date: 2022-11-08
-deciders: Shari
+deciders: Shari, Kavya, Susmitha

+# ADR-IM-014 Provide design option to protect office location

 ## Context and Problem Statement
 The interaction management system requires a member of the community and an officer to interact.